stanbar/stellot/README.md

 ## Authorization

-In order to protect from double token issuance, the proposed system links each token issuance transaction with a user identifier e.g. national identification number.
+To protect from double token issuance, the proposed system links each token issuance transaction with a user identifier e.g. national identification number.
 Link is achieved by attaching HMAC of user identifiers in the transaction MEMO field.
 Thus all information required to perform authorization is contained in the blockchain itself.
 In consequence, such a system becomes more transparent.
 We use HMAC of user identifiers to prevent private data exposure, while still allowing to perform authorization check on a public blockchain.
 The user is eligible to issue token only if his user identifier HMAC is not present in any issuance transaction made from the distribution account.

 ## Vote Token